-The Severance Plan entitles our Named Executive Officers and other key employees to certain severance payments and benefits in the event of a qualifying termination of employment up to one month prior to or within 13 months following certain change in control events.
-The Severance Plan thus requires a "double trigger" before any benefits are received by the Named Executive Officers.
+The CIC Plan entitles our Named Executive Officers and other key employees to certain severance payments and benefits in the event of a qualifying termination of employment up to one month prior to or within 18 months following certain change in control events.
+The CIC Plan thus requires a "double trigger" before any benefits are received by the Named Executive Officers.
 A qualifying termination is a termination by us for any reason other than cause, or by the employee for good reason.
-For purposes of the Severance Plan, "cause" means (i) such employee's attempted commission of, or participation in, a fraud or act of dishonesty against the Company; (ii) such employee's intentional, material violation of any contract or agreement between the employee and the Company or of any statutory duty owed to the Company; (iii) such employee's unauthorized use or disclosure of the Company's confidential information or trade secrets; (iv) such employee's gross negligence or gross misconduct; (v) such employee's material failure to competently perform his/her assigned duties for the Company; (vi) sustained poor performance of any material aspect of the employee's duties or obligations; or (vii) such employee's conviction of, or the entry of a pleading of guilty or nolo contendere by such employee to, any crime involving moral turpitude or any felony.
-"Good reason" means (i) the assignment to employee of any duties or responsibilities that results in a material diminution in the employee's authorities, duties or responsibilities as in effect immediately prior to such reduction; (ii) a material reduction by the Company in the employee's annual base salary, as in effect prior to such reduction; (iii) a relocation of the employee's principal business office to a location that increases the employee's one-way driving distance by 30 miles or more; or (iv) a material breach by the Company of any provision of the Severance Plan or any other material agreement between the employee and the Company concerning the terms an
+For purposes of the CIC Plan, "cause" means (i) such employee's attempted commission of, or participation in, a fraud against the Company; (ii) such employee's intentional, material violation of any contract or agreement between the employee and the Company or of any statutory duty owed to the Company; (iii) such employee's unauthorized use or intentional unauthorized disclosure of the Company's confidential information or trade secrets; (iv) such employee's gross negligence or gross misconduct with respect to such employee's job duties; (v) sustained poor performance of any material aspect of the employee's duties or obligations including refusal to follow lawful instructions from the employee's manager or the then-current board of directors; or (vi) employee's conviction of, or the entry of a pleading of guilty or nolo contendere by such employee to, any crime involving moral turpitude or any nonvehicular felony; provided, in the case of clause (v), such behavior shall only be deemed cause if such failure or poor performance has not been substantially cured within 30 days after written notice of such failure or poor performance has been given by the Company to the employee.
+"Good reason" means (i) the assignment to an employee of any duties or responsibilities that results in a material diminution in the employee's authorities, duties or responsibilities as in effect immediately prior to such reduction; (ii) a material reduction by the Company in the employee's annual base salary, as in effect prior to such reduction; (iii) a relocation of the employee's principal business office to a location that increases the employee's one-way driving distance by 30 miles or more, except for required travel by the employee on the Company's business consistent with such employee's business travel obligations as in effect on the Effective Date; or (iv) a material breach by the Company of any provision of the CIC Plan or any other agreement between the employee and the Company.